NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 * Export and load PCA results as Earth Engine assets
 * Compare original hyperspectral bands with PCA-transformed data
 * Interpret the information content in different principal components
+* Run a k-means clustering classification on the transformed dataset
 * Understand some basic troubleshooting steps in case you run into errors

 ## Requirements